Category : sake brewery and tasting

 5th stop; fancy food court

 It’s a hidden gem, even to locals.
 Sake bars from all of Fushimi and 8 restaurants work together in this establishment.
 Sit down at the bar and simply enjoy your choice of food being delivered straight to you from the restaurants.
-There is a tasting set menu 18 types of sake (Special Discount).
-Optionally, you can choose different foods to eat along with the sake tasting.
+Optionally, there is a tasting set menu 18 types of sake (The set is not included, you need to pay an extra fee around 2,000 yen).
+You can also choose different foods to eat along with the sake tasting.

 What you can expect in this tour

-I welcome you to join my sake tasting experience in Kyoto, where we’ll explore at least two of my favorite breweries and two local bars.
+I welcome you to join my sake tasting experience in Kyoto, where we’ll explore at least two of my favorite breweries, sake shop, and a local bar.
 This area is famous for producing excellent sake, in part due to the fact that they use “Fushimi”, a sort of precious holy water, to create their elixirs.

 We are passionate about sake, and we’d like to share with you the process of its fabrication, comparing different kinds and what makes Kyoto’s sake so special.